"There is no denying the increasing importance of Gerontology as a field of study.

 This degree program is 36 credit hours.
 Graduate Assistantships are available to qualified students.

-Those students entering the program will be required to complete a core curriculum and then may choose one of three areas of specialization:
+Those students entering the program will be required to complete a core curriculum and then may choose one of two areas of specialization:

 In addition to the University requirements for admission to the Graduate School at ULM, all applicants for regular admission to the Master of Arts in Gerontology degree program must meet one of the following criteria: